 (NOTE: I have yet to completely kill a Sourdough Starter; and believe me, I've tried.)

-Healthy Starter can be refrigerated for up to a week between feedings if you are not using it for other things.
+Healthy sourdough starter can be refrigerated for up to a week between feedings if you are not using it for other things.
 (Honestly, I often leave it FAR longer with no problems.)
 However, most sourdough experts recommend feeding Sourdough Starter at least twice a week for best results.

 The amount you feed your sourdough starter depends on how much of it you have to start with.
 You want to approximately double your starter each time you feed it.